freenas/freenas-docs/userguide/intro.rst

   :ref:`Directory Services > LDAP <ldap_config_tab>`.

 * The :guilabel:`Hostname` in :ref:`Directory Services > LDAP <LDAP>`
-  supports multiple hostnames as a space-delimited failover priority list.
+  supports multiple hostnames as a failover priority list.

 * A new iSCSI wizard in
   :ref:`Sharing > Block (iSCSI) <Block (iSCSI)>`